Loungers: COVID-19

 In April 2020, during the then-ongoing coronavirus pandemic, Alex Reilley stated that their directors' pay had been cut by 50 per cent while their branches closed in March as a way of saving money.
 The chain's lending banks, Santander and the Bank of Ireland, agreed to provide them with a revolving credit of £15 million over the course of 18 months to manage their capital throughout the pandemic.

 On 6 April 2021, as the pandemic conditions were easing up and businesses were re-opening, Reilley criticised the idea of government-introduced coronavirus passports having to be shown at bars and restaurants, saying the idea was "unreasonably targeting" the restaurant sector, and they should instead be shown at theatres, cinemas and sporting events, where tickets are already checked on entry.
 On 12 April, Loungers were able to re-open their sites in phases, with 47 English sites opening for takeaway and outdoor dining only during the third national lockdown, while five sites in Wales were permitted to re-open with the same rules on 26 April.
-All Lounges re-opened in May, and by October 2021, their revenue had almost doubled.
+All Lounges re-opened in May, and, by October 2021, their revenue had almost doubled.

 Investment

 In April 2012, Piper Private Equity acquired a minority stake in Loungers, investing £16 million.
 In December 2016, Piper exited their investment following a £137 million deal with Lion Capital LLP who acquired a majority stake.
 During this time, Alex Reilley subsequently became the Executive Chairman.
+In February 2025, Fortress Investment Group acquired Loungers for USD$486 million.